mpv-player/mpv/DOCS/man/en/options.rst

     Scale image to width <width> (if software/hardware scaling is available).
     Disables aspect calculations.

---xineramascreen=<-2-...>
+--screen=<all|current|0-32>
-    In Xinerama configurations (i.e. a single desktop that spans across multiple displays) this option tells mpv which screen to display the movie on.
-A value of -2 means fullscreen across the whole virtual display (in this case Xinerama information is completely ignored), -1 means fullscreen on the display the window currently is on.
+    In multi-monitor configurations (i.e. a single desktop that spans across multiple displays) this option tells mpv which screen to display the movie on.
+A value of ``all?? means fullscreen across the whole virtual display (in this case system provided information is completely ignored), ``current`` means fullscreen on the display the window currently is on.
 The initial position set via the ``--geometry`` option is relative to the specified screen.
     Will usually only work with ``--fstype=-fullscreen`` or ``--fstype=none``.
     This option is not suitable to only set the startup screen (because it will always display on the given screen in fullscreen mode), ``--geometry`` is the best that is available for that purpose currently.
-    Supported by at least the direct3d, gl, x11, xv and corevideo video output drivers.

 --xy=<value>